-In May 2024, the Company acquired a 12.1% minority interest in AWWG Investments B.V. ("AWWG") for €50 million (\$53.6 million).
+In May 2024, the Company acquired a 12.1% minority interest in AWWG for €50 million (\$53.6 million).
 AWWG is a global fashion group and premier platform for international brands.
 AWWG owns a portfolio of brands including Hackett, Pepe Jeans and Façonnable.
-The Company intends to leverage AWWG's expertise with AWWG becoming the agent for Karl Lagerfeld, DKNY and Donna Karan in Spain and Portugal.
-This investment is intended to accelerate several of the Company's priorities including expanding its international business and identifying opportunities for growth of its owned brands.
+This investment is intended to leverage AWWG's expertise and provide for synergies to support the Company's international expansion priority through the development of its operational platform in Europe.